gisellegk/gisellegk.github.io/about/index.md

 I'm also a co-founder of [Let's Build Rockets Inc](http://www.letsbuildrockets.org/), an educational nonprofit that releases open source hardware and software resources on robotics and rocketry.

 Back in Connecticut, I mentored the [Farmington FIRST Robotics team](http://www.farmingtonrobotics.org/) for many years!
-Now that I've moved westwards, my new home team is [Inov8](https://www.thebluealliance.com/team/7891/) out of Longmont.

 ## Contact